World-class galleries, a robust theater scene and music for every ear make Western New York a major arts destination.

 UB’s Lippes Concert Hall in Slee Hall features a full slate of performances throughout the year.

 If you prefer pop, rock or country, First Niagara Center and the Darien Lake Performing Arts Center attract the hottest national acts.
 UB’s own Center for the Arts hosts an impressive slate of concerts, in addition to speakers, theater and dance.

-Buffalo also is home to a hugely popular summer concert series.
-One of the largest, Canalside, is situated in downtown Buffalo along the waterfront, featuring some of the top acts from the U.S. and Canada.
+The Buffalo area is home to a number of hugely popular summer concert series.
+One of the largest, Canalside, is situated in downtown Buffalo along the waterfront, and features some of the top acts from the U.S. and Canada.

 Numerous smaller clubs feature emerging local performers, touring bands and first-rate jazz acts, while local bars feature local microbews, exotic cocktails and a wide variety of foods to nibble on.